RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 D	is	incorrect	because	Desktop	as	a	Service	(DaaS)	is	very	similar	to PaaS,	in	that	the	cloud	provider	delivers	the	framework	and	platform, but	it	is	up	to	the	cloud	customer	to	deploy	and	configure	its	specific applications	and	services	that	will	run	within	the	framework.

-### Question # 10 - Which	type	of	cloud	service	category	would	having	a	vendor-neutralencryption	scheme	for	data	at	rest	(DAR)	be	the	MOST	important?
+### [important] Question # 10 - Which	type	of	cloud	service	category	would	having	a	vendor-neutral encryption	scheme	for	data	at	rest	(DAR)	be	the	MOST	important?
 A.	Public
 B.	Hybrid
 C.	Private